|Published on:||September 7th, 2021|

 This allows us to run programs, a.k.a. “apps” with administrator privilege, even if our login credentials don’t allow this level of usage.
 This is the case for most users of engineering software.
 Certain components of ANSYS, including the CAD Configuration Manager and the Client ANSLIC_ADMIN Utility require changes to your computer that non-admin rights won’t allow.
 By running as administrator, we allow the program to make the needed changes.

-To do this, click the Start Menu, then find the program (app) you need to run in the resulting list, such as the Client ANSLIC_ADMIN Utility, but one important thing to keep is mind is to use a privacy filter, it is important to maintain your privacy.
+To do this, click the Start Menu, then find the program (app) you need to run in the resulting list, such as the Client ANSLIC_ADMIN Utility.
 Next, right click on that program, select More with the left mouse button, then select Run as Administrator with the left mouse button.
 If you are prompted to allow changes to your system, click Yes.
 Here is what it will look like:

 When using Windows Explorer, now known as File Explorer in Windows 10, by default you probably won’t see file extensions.
 Instead, you’ll see the prefix of files, but won’t see the endings of the file names.
 This will be the case when browsing for files to open or save as well.
 Sometimes you can rely on the icons associated with a file to know which program it’s associated with or the Type field in the list view, but sometimes there are conflicts.
 For example, an ANSYS Mechanical APDL macro file will have the extension .mac.
 You can probably guess that there is at least one other major company that can have software that uses that extension.
 By viewing the file extensions, even if the icons are wrong, we can more easily identify the files we need.
 Here is how it’s done: